davkk/masters-thesis/typst/main.typ

 = Validation of correction workflow

-This chapter focuses on the validation of the correction workflow described in the previous chapter.
-For this purpose I perform Monte Carlo closure test, as well as a simple $chi^2$ test.
+This chapter focuses on the validation of the correction workflow described previously.
+The validation involves performing a Monte Carlo closure test, as well as a simple $chi^2$ analysis.

 == Event and track selection

-Events must satisfy criteria designed to reject poorly defined collisions and reduce the impact of pileup, which arises when detectors register signals from multiple interactions within the same readout window.
-In particular, the selection includes a constraint on the primary vertex z-position, requiring $|"vtx"_z| < 10$ cm to exclude collisions occurring far from the center of the ALICE detector, where particle detection becomes unreliable.
+Events must satisfy criteria designed to reject poorly defined collisions and reduce the impact of pileup.
+Such issue arises when detectors register signals from multiple interactions within the same readout window.
+In particular, the selection includes a constraint on the primary vertex z-position, requiring $|"vtx"_z| < 10$ cm to exclude collisions occurring far from the center of the ALICE detector.
+There, the particle detection becomes unreliable.

-The O2 framework also provides built-in event selection criterion called `sel8`, based on FT0A and FT0C forward detectors used for triggering and event characterization in studied collisions.
+The O2 framework also provides built-in event selection criterion called `sel8` (Run 3 data), based on FT0A and FT0C forward detectors used for triggering and event characterization in studied collisions.
 It performs pileup rejection and ensures basic event quality.

 @fig:track-selection shows the chosen track selection requirements for the analysis of each pair.
-There also exists a global track filter, also provided by the O2 framework for general use, with its details outlined in @fig:global-track-selection.
+There exists a global track filter, also provided by the O2 framework for general use.
+The @fig:global-track-selection outlines its details.

 #figure(
   table(